kg4zow/remarkable.jms1.info/src/templates/index.md

     - free (can't find any mention of which license it uses)
     - Last commit 2018-02-17

 I know there are others out there, but I don't remember them off the top of my head.
 I'll update this page if I happen to see them.
+Or if you happen to know of any, please [let me know](../introduction.md#feedback).

 ## Uploading Template Files - Manually

 Custom template files need to be uploaded and stored on the tablet, in the `/usr/share/remarkable/templates/` directory.
 The templates which are built into the reMarkable software are stored here, be careful not to change or delete them by accident.

+There are two problems with this:

+* The `/usr/share/remarkable/templates/` directory is not under `/home/`, which means it's in the `/` filesystem, along with the OS and the reMarkable software.
+This filesystem is almost full to begin with, and if you upload enough new files to totally fill it, you won't be able to SSH into the tablet at all.

-Note that the `/usr/share/remarkable/templates/` directory will be replaced when the tablet's built-in software is updated.
+* The `/usr/share/remarkable/templates/` directory will be replaced when the tablet's built-in software is updated.
+Any files you may have uploaded or edited will be gone, the only things left will be whatever the new OS image includes.

+You can (mostly) work around these problems using "symbolic links", aka "symlinks".
+A symlink is a small file which contains the *name* of a different file, along with a flag which says "this is a symlink".
+When a program tries to read or write the symlink, the kernel will see that it *is* a symlink, and will actually read or write the file that the symlink points to.

+When I realized that the `/` filesystem is almost full, I had to think of some other way to upload templates without totally filling it up.

+### My original solution

+What I *originally* came up with is this:

+* Create a directory under `/home/` somewhere, just for custom template files.
+Because this is under the `/home/` directory, it will NOT be replaced when the OS is upgraded.

+* When uploading or updating a template ...

+    * Upload the image file to this custom directory.
+    * In the `/usr/share/remarkable/templates/` directory, create a symlink with the same name as the image file, *pointing to* the actual image file under `/home/`.
+    * Update the `templates.json` file (see below) as usual.

+Then, after an OS upgrade, all I would need to do is re-create the symlinks and update the `templates.json` file.
+The actual template *files* would still be on the tablet, just not in the directory where the reMarkable software would be looking for them, so I wouldn't need to upload them from the computer again.

+I did get this working, and I was *planning* to write a program that I could run on the tablet, to scan both directories and build a new JSON file ... but then I started using RCU.

+### What RCU does

+It turns out RCU does *more or less* the same thing I was doing, i.e. storing the image files in a directory under `/home/` and creating symlinks.
+However, it also stores a small JSON file in the directory with the image files, containing the information that the `templates.json` file needs *about* that template (i.e. display name, icon code, categories, etc.)

+I'd like to think I would have come up with the same idea, but the truth is, since I started using RCU I've never uploaded a template by hand, and I haven't even *thought* about my first idea until just now when I wrote this.

 ### Updating the `templates.json` file

-In the same directory is a file called `templates.json`.
+In the `/usr/share/remarkable/templates/` directory is a file called `templates.json`.
 This is a JSON file containing the filename, description (the caption below the template's icon in the reMarkable software), which icon to use for the template, and which categories should "contain" the template.

 The file itself looks like this: